 Why is consuming protein so important after bariatric surgery?

 The goal is to get 60-80 grams of high quality protein daily.
 Not consuming enough protein could lead to hair loss, muscle loss and poor skin tone.
 Always eat protein rich foods first at the meal.
 Each ounce of meat has 7 grams of protein.
-Whey protein isolate supplements are also an excellent source of protein and post surgery they are easier to digest and be more.
-An excellent source of protein and post surgery they are easier to digest and be more readily absorbed by the body
+Whey protein isolate supplements are also an excellent source of protein and post surgery they are easier to digest and be more readily absorbed by the body.

 To increase protein intake, try these tips